 Scenario 1: Request for removal

-Mark Smith has requested to have his credit cards cancelled and all his information removed from his bank’s system.
+The first from our two GDPR use cases.
+Mark Smith has requested to have his credit cards canceled and all his information removed from his bank’s system.

 A GDPR compliant company will have developed a software solution that will be able to track all the client’s information.
 The solution will be able to go through all the databases where any of the client’s personal identifiable information can be found and with a simple command it can be erased within the deadlines required under GDPR.